Nissi-Olugbode/Students-habits-vs-Academic-performance/README.md

 ### Project Overview:

 ### Dataset
 The dataset was gotten from kaggle.com, downloaded in .CSV format.
-This dataset simulates 1,000 students' daily habits—from study time to mental health—and compares them to final exam scores.
+This dataset simulates 1,000 students' daily habits from study time to mental health and compares them to final exam scores.

 ### Objectives
 The objective of this analysis was to identify the relationships between students;